The Platinum Card from American Express: Do the Perks Justify the Fee?

 Next, this is a rewards card.
 Cardholders earn 5X points for flights booked directly with airlines or with American Express Travel, and one Membership Rewards point for every dollar spent on eligible purchases.
-These points can be applied towards travel reservations, gift cards, or other products and services.
-But in addition, cardmembers can transfer their points to miles with over a dozen different airlines.
+These points can be applied toward travel reservations, gift cards, or other products and services.
+Cardmembers can alstransfer their points to miles with over a dozen different airlines.
 Terms and limitations apply.
 The annual fee is $450.